php-eventbus-interop/event-bus-interop/README.md

 This is an effort to have _all_ event buses use common interfaces that allow interoperability between emitters, events and listeners.

+## Requirements

+The library requires PHP 5.6 or greater.

 ## Installation

 Installation is via [composer]: